-With Rain network launching its mobile data packages in South Africa in June 2018, users have had a lot to gain from the new terms.
+With Rain network launching its mobile data packages in South Africa, users have had a lot to gain from the new terms.
 You only get to pay for the Rain data that you use during that day.
 You no longer have to pay regular monthly charges or worry about signing unnecessary contracts.
 In fact, you get to enjoy never-ending data without stress.

 The launch of the new 5G network is a step towards revolutionizing the way South African's experience data.

 Rain launched the first 5G network in South Africa in September 2019.
 It claims to provide an increase in internet speed up to 700 Mbps and gives an opportunity to stream big with unlimited data.
 However, network performance depends on different factors.
 Not all cities fall in its Rain coverage area.

 At the moment, Rain 5G is available in certain areas of Johannesburg, Tshwane, and Cape Town.
 But the company plans to broaden its coverage into Durban, and other major areas of South Africa with live 2,000 5G sites.
 You can check the map on rain.co.za to know if your area is in 5G coverage.